 Professor Hernan Marchant came to the College of Design in 2008, holding the position of Associate Dean of Undergraduate and Interdisciplinary Studies for seven years.
-Since 2013 he holds a tenure position as Professor of Art and Design.
+Since 2013 he holds a tenure position as Professor of Media Arts, Design and Technology.
 Between 2009 and 2014 he was also the Director of First Year Experience and instructor of Interdisciplinary Studio.

 Before Hernan came to NCSU, he was Professor of Architecture at Universidad de Chile for more than 20 years, and Administrator in the same university for 11 years, holding the positions of Head of Design Department (Architecture, Graphic and Industrial Design) from 1999 to 2002, and Academic Director of the Schools of Architecture, Graphic Design, Industrial Design and Geography from 2003 to 2007.

 In addition to his academic experience, Professor Marchant is a registered architect in Chile, founder member of DOCOMOMO Chile, having a broad professional experience as practitioner architect, highlighting 14 years in Paris, France from 1973 to 1987.